 Optus and Telstra are known for their massive mobile market share, and each offer their own 4G and 5G networks.
 But if you’re looking for fixed-line broadband, Telstra and Optus also serve up some great NBN plans across the NBN 25, NBN 50 and NBN 100 speed tiers.

 Both providers have big names to live up to, and throw in plenty of features to stand out from cheaper, no-frills NBN resellers.
 Telstra offers the option of bundled-in Telstra TV on all NBN plans.
-Similarly, Optus offers a bundled-in Fetch entertainment package, which is also optional.
+Similarly, Optus offers several plans with bundled-in Fetch entertainment packages, though these are optional.
 These add-on multimedia boxes offer a range of built-in digital entertainment from streaming services, and it’s definitely worth looking into if you’re big on your TV, movies or music.

-At the time of writing, all Telstra NBN plans come with a free month of Foxtel Now for new and returning customers.
+At the time of writing, all Telstra NBN plans come with a free three months of standard BINGE access or new and returning customers.
 Telstra also offers customers the option to bundle in specialised Foxtel packages on any NBN plan, including Movies and Sports channels, and you’re also able to add Kayo Sports streaming.
 If you’re a gamer, Telstra’s Xbox All Access packages feature an included Xbox console, as well as unlimited data.

 Optus also offers Optus Sport at no extra charge on all NBN plans, where you can stream classic matches and live sport, with a focus on national and international football.